 Please, promptly, review your specific situation with your attorney.
 If you lawyer has not contacted you, contact the attorney immediately.
 Your counsel must be capable and willing to become deeply aware of your business practices and must be knowledgeable about the Korea Fair Trade Commission.

-Most attorneys, in Korea, are, only, vaguely aware of the power of the Korea Fair Trade Commission and their Notifications - thus a guiding hand is, often, necessary.
+Most Korean and international attorneys, in Korea, are, only, vaguely aware of the power of the Korea Fair Trade Commission and their Notifications - thus a guiding hand from the client is, often, necessary.

 We suggest a complete Compliance Audit, at least, every three years.
 This audit, requires your attorney to stay up on the near constant updates in Employment, Environmental, Safety and Antitrust/Competition laws.